 - The monetary value of experience

-According to Alex Osterwalder, an invincible company is one that is constantly rethinking their business model.
+According to Alex Osterwalder, an invincible company is one that is constantly rethinking their business model generation.
 A business that wants to stay in just one industry is never going to survive long term.
 Companies need to break out of industry boundaries if they want to be around for the long haul.

 Think about Apple, for example, they’re in the phone making business and yes they make money from phones, but they also do software.